ee312/journee/README.md

 ---

 # how our project works
-We use a three-tier, event-driven architecture, using Celery as our queue, and WebSockets for the front-end event listener.
-We also use dot_env to secure our MonogDB URI.
+We use a three-tier architecture.
+We also use dot_env to secure our MonogDB URI, and some security imports as well for password security.

 A little bit about how our project is structured:

 **Front-end (top tier)**

-* Queues request, on client side

-* Sends request one by one to back-end mediator, into a queue
+* Sends API request to back-end mediator

-* Polls or listens indefinitely (maybe via event listener or other) for generated itinerary
+* Uses websocket to update generated itinerary

 * Displays final itinerary on user page

 **Back-end Mediator (middle tier)**

-* Accepts incoming requests from queue
+* Accepts incoming requests

-* Distributes tasks asynchronously across event channels
+* Handle authentication

+* Assign each request unique tracking ID

 * fetch data (call API)

 * incorporate AI (use Surprise to generate trip)

 *final assembly (combine all data)

 * Return final itinerary back to front-end